sanderiw/triple-triad-game-inspiration/README.md

-# triple-triad-game-inspiration
+# Triple Triad Game Inspiration
 A game inspired by the original Final Fantasy VIII Triple Triad mini-game.

+# Tools
 I'm using only Html, Css and pure JavaScript